 The music is quite different from what I expected.
 The score for the original Soul Hackers was more of a cyberpunk ambiance that lent itself very well to the design of levels, such as my favorite, Vision Quest Amami Airport.
 The music in Soul Hackers 2 also suits the designs and plot but in a different way.
 For example, one of the boss battle themes evokes a vibe similar to Jotaro’s theme.
 While I’m not sure if it was intentional, it does enhance the fight.

 Building on the streamlined battle system, Soul Hackers 2 provides a middle ground between what is expected of Persona and Shin Megami Tensei.
 In a way, it is reminiscent of Tokyo Mirage Sessions’ combat system, which makes sense considering the staff of this game.
 However, it adds more strategy with the Sabbath mechanic.
+This mechanic works by creating a “stack” by hitting a target’s weakness and using tandem skills, which are unique abilities that activate during a Sabbath.
+This mechanic is inspired by the all-out-attack from Persona.

 I appreciated the more straightforward dungeon design in Soul Hackers 2.
 While some might find them too streamlined or bordering on generic, they contribute positively to the game’s pacing.
 This is a welcome change from the poorly designed dungeons seen in previous Shin Megami Tensei titles, such as the final dungeon in Shin Megami Tensei IV: Apocalypse, which often disrupt pacing and overstay their welcome.